Tuples are an ordered, immutable collection type in Python. That is, elements in Tuple are not modifiable, and neither are their positions.

 Tuples allow duplicates and different data types as their elements.
 Hence, it’s a flexible array-like alternative to storing data in Python with better performance than lists.

-What are Tuples in Python?
+What is Tuples in Python?

 Tuples are one of the four (Lists, Sets, Dictionary) data types to store a collection of items.
 Also, elements in Tuples are ordered and indexed.
 This array-like object type does not allow for modifications.
 Yet they allow duplicates.